Apodini/Apodini/Documentation/PropertyWrapper/RequestAndEnvironment.md

 ## `@Request` and `@Environment`

+TODO: Merge Request and Environment?
+Also add Configuration.

 The `@Request` property wrapper is used to retrieve information identified by a key path that is obtained by a single incoming request.
 Global information about the web service is exposed by the `@Environment` property wrapper.

 Possible key paths for the `@Environment` property wrapper could include: